martinescardo/HoTTEST-Summer-School/Agda/Cubical/Solutions9.lagda.md

 rUnit+LB (drop0 i) = refl

 ```
-(c) Prove that sucListBin is left distributive over +LB (★★)
+(c) Prove that sucListBin is left distributive over `+LB` (★★)
-Hint: If you pattern match deep enough, there will be a lot of refls...
+Hint: If you pattern match deep enough, there should be a lot of refls...
 ```agda

 sucListBinDistrL : (x y : ListBin) → sucListBin (x +LB y) ≡ (sucListBin x +LB y)